-Stack Exchange: A public data dump from the Stack Exchange network [10] that contains the full history of user posts and associated information such as tags and votes.
-Most duplication comes from users revising their own posts and from copying answers from other discussion threads.
-We extracted a 10 GB subset (of 100 GB total) via random sampling.
+Stack Exchange: A public data dump from the Stack Exchange network [10] that contains the full history of user posts and associated information, such as tags and votes.
+We extracted a 10 GB subset via random sampling.
+Most of the duplication in this data set comes from users revising their own posts and from copying answers from other discussion threads.
 We insert the posts into the DBMS as new records in temporal order.
 For each post, we read it for the same number of times as its view count.
 The aggregate read/write ratio is 99.9 to 0.1.